Southern Water Pleads Not Guilty to Polluting the River Test

 Fish Legal is a unique, membership association and everything its lawyers do is funded collectively by members’ subscriptions, donations and legacies.
 Funds are effectively pooled so that no member has to foot the costs of taking action.

 David Curtis, Director

 Afan Valley Angling Club

 Fish Legal is a not-for-profit membership association which promotes and encourages the conservation and sustainable management of UK rivers, stillwaters and coastal waters and the role of angling within this.
 We use the law to fight pollution and other damage and threats to the water environment on behalf of anglers, consistent with these objectives.

 We are united in a collaborative relationship with the Angling Trust, a representative body for anglers and angling in England and Wales.
-The Angling Trust is the only organisation that campaigns and lobbies for all anglers on issues affecting salt and freshwater and the fish and angling activities of each of these environments.
+The Angling Trust is the only organisation that lobbies for all anglers on issues affecting salt and freshwater and the fish and angling activities of each of these environments.
 They are recognised by Sport England as the National Governing Body for angling and work in partnership with Natural Resources Wales and Visit Wales to deliver the Fishing in Wales programme.